Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 As a CX leader inside of my organization, I’m privileged to have peers ask me to interview their candidates for roles of all types.
 I imagine myself as the customer, asking questions that will help me understand if this person is going to create a great experience for me or not.

 But the role of the CX leader does not stop in the interview stage.
 Customer experience should play a vital role in the onboarding process as well.
 New hires should be educated immediately on who the customer is, and the essential role they play inside of the customer’s journey.

-Stage Two of Building a Customer Centric Culture, The Fence
+Customer Centric Culture, Stage 2: The Fence

 Every organization has a population of employees who are “on the fence.”

 These individuals have the capacity to excel inside of a customer-centric culture, but for a variety of reasons, just aren’t fully engaged.
 In these cases, it’s important for companies to take active steps towards re-engagement and customer centric culture training.

 This is not only done for the benefit of those employees riding the fence; it’s also a critical move towards the protection of your best talent.
 As serial entrepreneur (and coach to many other entrepreneurs) Andy Bailey says, “‘A’ players will not play with ‘C’ players for long.”
 You run the risk of your best employees either losing motivation, or moving on to a new working environment where they can be appropriately challenged.

 Achieve Harmony Between Culture and Brand

 The most effective way to reduce the “fence” population is by creating an authentic alignment between culture and brand.
 And while we may be tempted to simply replicate famous cultures from amazing brands such as Zappos, Amazon, and Virgin Group, the better approach is to inculcate a culture that’s true to you.
 Because every brand is unique, and therefore every culture must also be unique.